Rolling hairpin replication: Comparison to rolling circle replication

-Many small replicons that have circular genomes such as circular ssDNA viruses and circular plasmids replicate via rolling circle replication (RCR), which is a unidirectional, strand displacement form of DNA replication similar to RHR.
-In RCR, successive rounds of replication, which proceeds in a loop around the genome, are initiated and terminated by site-specific single-strand nicks made by a replicon-encoded endonuclease, variously called the nickase, relaxase, mobilization protein (mob), transesterase, or replication protein (Rep).
+Many small replicons that have circular genomes, such as many ssDNA viruses and plasmids, replicate by rolling circle replication (RCR), which is a unidirectional, strand displacement form of DNA replication.
+RHR is similar to RCR and can be considered a variation or adaptation of it used for linear genomes.
+In RCR, successive rounds of replication proceed in a loop around the genome and are initiated and terminated by site-specific single-strand nicks made by a replicon-encoded encoded endonuclease, variously called the nickase, relaxase, mobilization protein (mob), transesterase, or replication protein (Rep).
 The replication initiator protein of parvoviruses is genetically related to these other endonucleases.

-RCR initiator proteins contain three motifs considered to be important for replication.
-Two of these are retained within parvovirus initiator proteins: an HUHUUU cluster, which is presumed to bind to a Mg^{2+} ion required for nicking, and a YxxxK motif that contains the active-site tyrosine residue that attacks the phosphodiester bond of target DNA.
-In contrast to RCR initiator proteins, which can join together DNA strands, RHR initiator proteins have only vestigial traces of being able to perform ligation.
+They contain three motifs important for replication, two of which are retained within parvovirus initiator proteins: an HUHUUU cluster, thought to bind to a Mg^{2+} ion required for nicking, and a YxxxK motif that contains the active-site tyrosine that attacks the phosphodiester bond of target DNA.

-RCR begins when the initiator protein nicks a DNA strand at a specific sequence in the replication origin region.
-This is done through a transesterification reaction that forms a 5′-phosphate bond that connects the DNA to the active-site tyrosine and frees the 3′-end hydroxyl (3′-OH) adjacent to the nick site.
-The 3′-end is then used as a primer for the host DNA polymerase to begin replication while the initiator protein remains attached to the 5′-end of the "original" strand.
-After one loop of replication around the circular genome, the initiator protein returns to the nick site, i.e. the original initiator complex, while still attached to the parent strand and attacks the regenerated duplex nick site, or a nearby second site in some cases, by means of a topoisomerase-like nicking-joining reaction.